Skip to content

 How do I know which campus to attend?

-Park – For Art, Computing and Cyber Security, Design, Film, Media & Television, Game Technologies, Journalism, Music, and Photography courses.
+Park in Cheltenham – for Art, Computing and Cyber Security, Design, Film, Media & Television, Game Technologies, Journalism, Music, and Photography courses.

-Francis Close Hall – For Architecture, Landscape Architecture, Bioscience, Criminology and Policing, English and Creative Writing, Geography, History, Illustration, Religion and Philosophy, and Sociological Sciences courses.
+Francis Close Hall in Cheltenham – for Architecture, Landscape Architecture, Biosciences, English and Creative Writing, Geography, History, Illustration, Religion and Philosophy.

-Oxstalls – For Accounting and Finance, Business, Education and Learning, Health and Social Care, Law, Marketing, Performing Arts and Production, Psychology and Psychological Sciences, Sport and Exercise courses.
+Oxstalls in Gloucester – for Accounting and Finance, Business, Criminology and Policing, Health and Social Care (except Social Work, CertHE in Health and Social Care and CertHE in Working With Children, Young People and Families), Law, Marketing, Performing Arts and Production, Sociological Sciences and Sport and Exercise courses.

 Is parking available?